Hufcor’s new InVista glass panels combine sleek, minimalist design with superior acoustics.

 Hufcor is an innovative company.
 In addition to designing, installing, and servicing its own products, the company also services competitors’ products.
 “It gives us great insight,” says Rick Woods, a marketing product manager.

 Through this unique form of market research, Hufcor realized a common problem with existing modular glass panels.
 They were either sleekly designed but let too much noise through or blocked sound well but had big, bulky frames.

 Hufcor challenged its engineers to build a product that prioritized both acoustics and aesthetics.
 With InVista, Hufcor wanted to remove as much of the frame as possible while retaining structural integrity and acoustic performance.
-The key, Kontranowski says, was not the glass itself but the hardware surrounding the glass.
+The key, according to Mike Kontranowski, Hufcor’s vice president of marketing, was not the glass itself but the hardware surrounding the glass.

 Engineers developed a new pin-and-lock system to secure the panels and included seals at the top and edges of each panel to make sure noise levels were adequately controlled.
 At the same time, engineers made InVista’s frame much slimmer than those of comparable products, without sacrificing sturdiness or acoustic performance.
 “It’s slimmer and has a very clean look to it,” Kontranowski says.

 Putting the InVista panels in Stantec’s offices came with an unexpected challenge.
 The space had 15-foot ceilings and lots of windows providing natural light and views of downtown Austin.
 But the oddly shaped, high-ceiling space lacked the structural steel or concrete typically used to mount the support tracks.